Soap History: Search for Tomorrow

-Created by Roy Winsor in 1951, who also launched "Love Of Life" that same year, "Search For Tomorrow" paired Winsor with fellow Chicagoan and soap master Agnes Nixon, though she left the show after only a few months.
-"Search For Tomorrow" premiered as a 15-minute serial sponsored by Proctor & Gamble, and it remained that way for 17 years until 1968 when it was expanded to 30 minutes.
+Created by Roy Winsor in 1951, who also launched “Love of Life” that same year, “Search for Tomorrow” paired Winsor with fellow Chicagoan and soap master Agnes Nixon, though she left the show after only a few months.
+“Search for Tomorrow” premiered as a 15-minute serial sponsored by Proctor & Gamble and remained that way for 17 years until 1968 when it was expanded to 30 minutes.
 In fact, for almost all of that time, the show was live.
 By the time it was cancelled, the show had run for 35 years.
 Soaps.com relives some of the highlights of “Search for Tomorrow.”

 Cast and characters:

-Joanne and Stuart were on the show from beginning to end, but in between that 35-year run many other characters made their way through Henderson.
-Actors who appeared on "Search For Tomorrow" at some point over the course of its run include some of the biggest names in Hollywood, including Don Knotts, Ken Kercheval, Larry Hagman, Susan Sarandon, Kevin Kline, Morgan Fairchild, Kevin Bacon, Olympia Dukakis, Viggo Mortensen, Jane Krakowski, Lee Grant, Sandy Duncan and Angela Bassett.
+Joanne and Stuart were on the show from beginning to end but in between that 35-year run many other characters made their way through Henderson.
+Actors who appeared on “Search for Tomorrow” at some point over the course of its run include some of the biggest names in Hollywood, such as Don Knotts, Ken Kercheval, Larry Hagman, Susan Sarandon, Kevin Kline, Morgan Fairchild, Kevin Bacon, Olympia Dukakis, Viggo Mortensen, Jane Krakowski, Lee Grant, Sandy Duncan and Angela Bassett.

-As the ratings declined for the show, CBS was ready to pull the plug in 1982, but Proctor & Gamble wasn't ready to give up and began to look for a new home for the show.
-They found it in NBC.
-The last CBS episode of "Search For Tomorrow" aired on March 26, 1982 and by the next Monday it was on its new network – and in a new timeslot.
-The new spot now put it up squarely against the mega-hit "The Young and the Restless" instead of getting the benefit of its lead-in.
+As the ratings declined for the show, CBS was ready to pull the plug in 1982 but Proctor & Gamble wasn’t ready to give up and began to look for a new home for the show.
+They found it on NBC.
+The last CBS episode of “Search for Tomorrow” aired on March 26, 1982 and by the next Monday it was on its new network – and in a new time-slot.
+The new spot now put it up squarely against the mega-hit “The Young and the Restless” instead of getting the benefit of its lead-in.
 Plus, some affiliates used that slot for local news, causing the show to go away completely in some parts of the country.

-As a result, "Search For Tomorrow’s" ratings only got to half as high at NBC as they were when it got axed from CBS, making it the second-lowest rated soap at the time, following "The Doctors."
-By 1984 the writers had switched focus to two new families, the McCleary’s, which included Matt and his twin Malcolm (Patrick Tovatt), Hogan (David Forsyth), Quinn (Jeffrey Meek), and Cagney (Matthew Ashford); and the Kendalls, led by Estelle (Dimini Blythe) and Lloyd (Peter Haskell).
+As a result, “Search for Tomorrow’s” ratings only got to half as high at NBC as they were when it got axed from CBS, making it the second-lowest rated soap at the time, following “The Doctors.”
+By 1984 the writers had switched focus to two new families, the McClearys, which included Matt and his twin Malcolm (Patrick Tovatt), Hogan (David Forsyth), Quinn (Jeffrey Meek) and Cagney (Matthew Ashford); and the Kendalls, led by Estelle (Domini Blythe) and Lloyd (Peter Haskell).

 The final episode of “Search” aired the day after Christmas in 1986, with the stalwart Joanne and Stu talking about the future.
 When he asked Joanne, the heart of the show for 35 years, what she was searching for she replied, “Tomorrow, and I can’t wait.”
 And just like that it was all over.
 Afterwards, a taped segment aired in which the cast thanked their fans for their loyalty.